UH-CI/agave-container-workshop-08072018/singularity/sadvanced.md

 * One or more png files that you intend to classify
 * A job submission script that requests the resources you need and has the commands you wish to execute
 * Note: be sure to load the singularity module
+* Note: try updating your image to include a `/lus` mount point